 Minister for the Prevention of Family Violence Gabrielle Williams announced $95,000 in funding for Rainbow Health Australia to develop a vital family violence prevention training program.

-Rainbow Health Victoria is based at the Australian Research Centre for Sex, Health and Society at La Trobe.
+Rainbow Health Australia is based at the Australian Research Centre for Sex, Health and Society at La Trobe.
 Rainbow Health Director Marina Carman said the funding would address critical gaps in LGBTIQ family violence prevention.

 “This new funding will boost our ability to deliver our ground-breaking program aimed at the prevention of family violence experienced by LGBTIQ communities,” she said.

 “This support is even more important now, given we know that the current stress and isolation related to COVID-19 can worsen family violence for everyone.
 This project helps us learn how to address the causes of family violence and stop it before it starts.”

 The program is in addition to the $600,000 LGBTIQ Family Violence Primary Prevention Project, which is a two-year project run by Rainbow Health Australia, aimed at addressing gaps in LGBTIQ family violence prevention.